jared-richard-clarke/student/c-lang/notes/stack-example.md

 # Stack: Example Implementation

-Original code by Marshall Brain and Chris Pollette, **The Basics of C Programming**
+**The Basics of C Programming** by Marshall Brain and Chris Pollette

 ```c
 #include "stack.h"